MayankVikash/mayankvikash.in/index.md

 - Coding Horror
 - Geeks for Geeks

 I have just bought a new domain from GoDaddy. [mayankvikash.in](https://mayankvikash.in/).
 I am building this website with Jekyll and it uses the Cayman theme and is hosted on Github.
-Check out the repository: [https://github.com/MayankVikash/mayankvikash.in](https://github.com/MayankVikash/mayankvikash.in)
+Check out the repository: [mayankvikash.in Github Repository](https://github.com/MayankVikash/mayankvikash.in)

 I have some future post ideas for this website.
 Some of them are:
 - Multiplication Table in Java